YaserJaradeh/CompBot/README.md

 ## License

-This project is licensed under the terms of the None license.
+This project is licensed under the terms of the [MIT](LICENSE) license.